hajimen/p2ppcb_software/README.md

 The trackpad modules above have FFC connectors.
 The Qwiic-to-FFC adapters connect the trackpad modules to the mainboards of P2PPCB.

-You can use the 3D models of the adapter and the trackpad modules by **Insert Misc** command of PC0.
+You can use the 3D models of the adapter and the trackpad modules by **Place Misc** command of PC0.

 The Qwiic-to-FFC adapters have DR or RDY contact.
 They are for power saving.
 QMK doesn't need them.
 In the future, they may be good for wireless keyboards.